ArminZ/ANR_Scoring_And_Visualisation/README.md

 ============================================================================
-Based on the specifications of Heini Schawalder and Maurice Ducret, the development for the ANR scoring and visualisation software was initiated during 2009-2010 at the Commercial and Industrial Training college, Berne (GIBBS), under the technical lead of Luc Baumann/SharpSoft who has been maintaining the application since 2009 onward.
+Based on the specifications of Heini Schawalder and Maurice Ducret, the development for the ANR scoring and visualisation software was initiated during 2009-2010 at the Commercial and Industrial Training college, Berne (GIBBS), under the technical lead of Luc Baumann/SharpSoft.
+Luc has been maintaining the application since its beginnings in 2009.
 The code in this repository is based on original code which can be found at https://github.com/helios57/anrl

 ### Major changes as per 19.9.2016: